Jákup Pauli Gregoriussen

-Jákup Pauli Gregoriussen (born 24 April 1932 in Tórshavn, Faroe Islands) is the leading architect of the Faroe Islands.
-He is also a graphic artist and author of publications about the Faroese church.
+Jákup Pauli Gregoriussen (24 April 1932 – 19 April 2021) was the leading architect of the Faroe Islands.
+He was also a graphic artist and author of publications about the Faroese church.

-Life
+Life and career

 Jákup Pauli was born in 1932 to the fashion designer Liffa Gregoriussen (née Arge) and the sailor Magnus Gregoriussen.
 He was educated at the architectural school of the Royal Danish Academy of Art in Copenhagen.

 Among his best-known buildings are the Listasavn Føroya (1970) and its extension to become the National Art Museum in 1993.
 As a graphic artist, he designed stamps for the Postverk Føroya and illustrated books.
 His main themes are views of towns and villages, not only in the Faroes but also from his travels, including, amongst others, Russia, Poland, Rome, and Egypt.

 In 1998, he was awarded the Faroese Literature Prize (M. A. Jacobsens Heiðursløn) for his four volume work about the Faroese churches (1995–1999).
 It is his bibliophilic masterpiece, luxuriously illustrated and informative about the Faroese churches and the history of the Faroe Islands from a regional point of view.
 Gregoriussen is an important advisor on the restoration of Faroese churches.

+Gregoriussen died on 19 April 2021, at the age of 88.